Impact of the No Tax on Overtime provision to QuickBooks Payroll

 What’s Qualified Overtime

-Qualified Overtime is the compensation that exceeds the regular rate of pay that is required to be paid to an individual under section 7 of the Fair Labor Standards Act (FLSA) of 1938.
+Qualified Overtime is the compensation that exceeds the regular rate of pay based on Section 7 of the Fair Labor Standards Act (FLSA) of 1938.

 The FLSA provides that employers must generally pay covered, nonexempt employees one-and-a-half times their regular rate of pay for hours worked over 40 hours per week.
 This means that the “half” of the “time-and-a-half” required by the FLSA is “qualified overtime.”